kinnala/scikit-fem/README.md

 ## Installation

 The most recent release can be installed using `pip install scikit-fem`.
-Otherwise you can just clone this repository.
+For more recent developments, you can just clone this repository.

 ## Feature highlights